 The goal for property owners doing a short sale is complete debt removal.
 Sometimes a lender will not offer a complete cancellation of the mortgage.

 Instead, the lending institution will ask you to sign a promissory note which is usually for much less than what you owe.
 Doing a short sale allows homeowners to avoid the ugly legal proceeding of a real estate foreclosure.

 Many buyers look at how to buy a foreclosure because of their potential value.
 Short sales offer a similar situation.

 A Zillow estimate is a “fun” tool for home buyers and sellers because it is a free, easy-to-access tool to get an idea of a home’s value.
 However, it is essential to realize that a Zillow estimate is no substitute for a skilled real estate agent’s services.

 The problem with the Zillow estimate is that it’s completely inaccurate.
 Their tool misleads both buyers and sellers on the value of a property.

-A major component of the Zillow algorithm is an assessed value which most recognize has no correlation to market value.
+A significant component of the Zillow algorithm is an assessed value, which most recognize does not correlate with market value.

 Use and Occupancy Agreement